STAT540-UBC/seminar-08/sm7_gsa_network.md

 > length, given by the PWF.
 As you may have noticed when running
 > supportedGenomes or supportedGeneIDs, length data is available in the
 > local database for our gene ID, “ensGene” and our genome, “hg19”.
 We
-> will let goseq automatically fetch this data from its databases."
+> will let goseq automatically fetch this data from its databases.”

     pwf <- goseq::nullp(deg.vec,"hg19","ensGene")